getgrav/grav-learn/pages/17/02.content/11.multi-language/doc.md

 This provides you with two options for providing language specific Twig overrides.

+> [!CAUTION]
-!!
-If no language-specific Twig template is provided, the default one will be used.
+> If no language-specific Twig template is provided, the default one will be used.

 ### Translation via Twig